Maz2r/PROFiT-Net/README.md

 # 🚀 PROFiT-Net: Optimizing Material Property Prediction

 PROFiT-Net is a machine learning model designed to optimize the prediction of material properties by leveraging deep learning architectures.
 It integrates domain-specific knowledge with advanced neural networks to improve accuracy and efficiency in predicting key material properties such as band gaps, formation enthalpies, and other physical or chemical attributes.
-The model focuses on feature extraction and training strategies tailored for material science datasets, making it a powerful tool for ac...
+The model focuses on feature extraction and training strategies tailored for material science datasets, making it a powerful tool for accelerating research in materials discovery and design.

 ---